 Is Cosmetic Nursing a good career

-For those interested in nursing, cosmetic nursing can be rewarding, dynamic, and flexible.
+For those interested in nursing, cosmetic/aesthetic nursing can be rewarding, dynamic, and flexible.
 Injectables, body sculpting, and laser treatments are becoming more popular in the field of aesthetic nursing.

-A career in cosmetic nursing has never been more suitable due to the growing demand for qualified professionals and competitive salaries offered within the field.
+A career in cosmetic/aesthetic nursing has never been more suitable due to the growing demand for qualified medical professionals and the competitive salaries offered within the field.